 - Pelvic Health Physiotherapy Follow-up (45 minutes) - $98

-- Your first appointment with Angela Growse or Jaclyn Seebach is a 60 minute initial assessment.
+- Your first appointment with one of our physiotherapists is a 60 minute initial assessment.
 Follow-up appointments are booked for 30, 45 or 60 minutes based on need.
 Physiotherapy is covered by most extended health plans.

-To schedule an appointment with Angela Growse or Jaclyn Seebach, you can call us at 226-663-3243 and we are more than happy to assist you in scheduling your appointment.
+To schedule an appointment with Angela Growse, Jaclyn Seebach, or Andrea Zelibka, please phone us at 226-663-3243 and we are more than happy to assist you in scheduling your appointment.

 Or you can view their availability and book online.